dustinpfister/blog_posts/_posts/nodejs-html-to-json.md

 layout: post
 categories: node.js
 id: 87
-updated: 2017-11-12 20:44:47
+updated: 2019-11-19 09:05:29
-version: 1.3
+version: 1.4
 ---

-I have been writing a javaScript blog for a little under a year now, and would like to have some tools at my disposal that will help me improve the quality of the content in my posts.

 So I wanted to make a simple tool to run threw all of my blog posts that have been parsed into html, and find certain values such as word count for my posts.
-So I wanted to find some kind of javaScript project that I can use in my CLI tool that would help easily turn some html into a javaScript object that I can then work with.
-I found a few projects that work nice, but settled in on something called [html-to-json](https://www.npmjs.com/package/html-to-json).
+In other words I want to create a collection of objects for each html file, or have a way to convert to a JSON format from HTML.
+So there should be some kind of dependency in the npmjs ecosystem that I can use to just quickly turn html into an object tyoe form that I can work with in a node environment, similarly to that of what I can work with in a browser or client side javaScript environment.

+WIth that being said I took a little time to see what there is to work with if anything and after doing so I found a few projects that work nice.
+However in this post I will mostly be writing about a npm package called [html-to-json](https://www.npmjs.com/package/html-to-json).

 <!-- more -->